puppetlabs-toy-chest/puppet-module-tool/README.markdown

 Puppet Module Tools
 ===================

-This is a collection of tools used to author and publish Puppet modules.
+This is a collection of tools used to author, publish, and manage Puppet modules.

 Usage